-5.1 CONNECTING POWER AND HOSES
+4.1 CONNECTING POWER AND HOSES

-- Position the Lubemaster machine on level flat surface, take precaution against rocking and check that all switches are turned to the off position. - Fix the larger suction hose to the drain of the equipment to be filtered taking care that plumbing is adequate and will not reduce the flow below the supplied hose size and restrict flow check that hose and fitting are tight and sealed on both ends and that all hoses are placed in a safe manner and not detrimental to the safety of other workers in the area or a trip-azard.
+- Position the Lubemaster machine on level flat surface, take precaution against rolling and check that all switches are turned to the off position. - Fix the larger suction hose to the drain of the equipment to be filtered taking care that plumbing is adequate and will not reduce the flow below the supplied hose size and cause restriction check that hose connections are tight and sealed on both ends and that all hoses are placed in a safe manner and not detrimental to the safety of other workers in the area or a trip hazard.

-It is advisable to suck the oil from the lowest point in the system being cleaned as any water present will usually collect on the bottom of the system.
+It is advisable to suck the oil from the lowest point in the system being cleaned as the water and dirt will usually collect on the bottom of the system.

-Fix the return hose to the return on the equipment at a point as far from the suction as possible to create as much flow through the oil sump as possible - check that hose and fitting are tight and sealed on both ends.
+• Fix the return hose to the return on the equipment at a point as far from the suction as possible to create as much flow through the oil sump as possible - check that hose and fitting are tight and sealed on both ends.

-It is good practice to try and connect hoses as far as possible away from each other (suction one end, return the other) to create wherever possible, a flow through situation within the system.
+It is good practice to try and connect hoses as far as possible away from each other (suction one end, return the other) to create wherever possible, as much flow through situation as possible within the system.
 This will have the effect of 'washing' the contamination oil toward the suction.

 - Check that Lubemaster switches are turned off and plug in power supply and switch main supply on.
 Take care that the high voltage lead is positioned in a manner safe from possible damage or shorting.
-A 415 volt, 3 phase, 32 amp outlet is recommended although the machine only requires 20 amps to operate. - Connect air hose to air supply and plug into Lubemaster air jack and position hose in a secure safe position.
+A 415 volt, 3 phase, 32 amp outlet is recommended as the machine requires 25 amps to operate. - Connect air hose to air supply and plug into Lubemaster air jack and position hose in a secure safe position.
 Normal workshop air supply is adequate with approximately 15 cfm required at around 100 psi. - Check the oil level in the machine prior to starting the Lubemaster Top up may be required.